 Keeping Your Ameraucana Chicken Healthy

-Many people confuse the Ameraucana with their less-healthy ancestor, the Araucana.
+Many people confuse the Ameraucana chicken with their less-healthy ancestor, the Araucana.
 Unlike their close cousins, Ameraucanas are healthy animals that suffer from few health issues and can live for up to 8 years on average, which is a relatively long lifespan for a chicken.
 They handle cold climates well because they have small pea combs and wattles, so frostbite is not much of a concern.
 While they do not handle heat as well as cold, their small size makes them far less prone to overheating than larger breeds.

 Ameraucana hens are not broody, making them difficult to breed.
-Also, they will only start producing eggs at around 5-7 months, much later than most other breeds.
+Also, they will only start producing eggs at around 5 to 7 months, much later than most other breeds.
 If you want to successfully breed these chickens, you’ll need to invest in an incubator to hatch the eggs, or alternatively, hatch the eggs under a broody hen of another breed.
 Both these methods are tricky and will take time and experience to perfect.
 For beginner backyard breeders, you may want to try a broodier chicken breed first.

 Most chickens can produce fertilized eggs all year round, but spring is the best time for breeding, especially if you live in a cold climate.
 As with all chicken breeds, more than one rooster per flock is highly advised against, as this will cause inevitable fights unless they have been raised together and have access to enough hens.
-In general, a good rule of thumb is around five to 10 hens per rooster.
+In general, a good rule of thumb is around 5 to 10 hens per rooster.

-Are Ameraucana Chickens Suitable for You?
+Is an Ameraucana Chicken Suitable for You?

 The Ameraucana is a uniquely beautiful and rare chicken breed that makes a great addition to any backyard flock — if you can find any chicks, of course!
 Their calm and friendly nature, hardy disposition, and general ease of care are all massive advantages for backyard breeders, not to mention their beautiful blue eggs!